Plan your next outdoor adventure in Mountain Home

 Explore our flowing rivers

 The Buffalo, North Fork and White Rivers have an indescribable beauty you have to see to believe.
-The Buffalo River is America’s first nationally protected, free flowing river.
+The Buffalo River is America’s first national river.
 The North Fork and White Rivers are full of rainbow, brown and other species of trout.
 You can hire a guide who will take you to a spot where the fish are biting or you can try your luck on your own.

-The Norfork National Fish Hatchery is touted as the number one tourist attraction in Baxter County and North Central Arkansas.
-Nestled deep in the Ozarks, next to the North Fork River and Norfork Dam, the Norfork Hatchery is home to 2.5 Million Brown, Rainbow and Cutthroat Trout that are stocked annually into Arkansas waterways.
-The catch-and-release section of Dry Run Creek is open year round to youth and disabled anglers.
-It hosts many fishing events and school field trips each year.
-Children not only have the chance to learn more about trout, they also have a great opportunity to fish for the monsters that lurk in the depths.
+According to the Friends of the Norfork National Fish Hatchery organization, the Norfork National Fish Hatchery is the number one tourist attraction in Baxter County and North Central Arkansas.
+Nestled deep in the Ozarks, next to the North Fork River and Norfork Dam, the Norfork Hatchery is home to 2.5 million brown, rainbow and cutthroat trout that are stocked annually into Arkansas waterways.
+Young and disabled anglers not only have the chance to learn more about trout, but they can also experience fishing for them too.

 Even if you don’t fish there is something for you to do.
 Rent a canoe, kayak or raft from a local outfitter or bring your own.
 Sit back and relax as you float down, breathing the fresh air and enjoying the beautiful surroundings.